OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules.rst

 .. _port_to_v7-twig-20221123:

-Add twig engine support
+Add Twig engine support
 ^^^^^^^^^^^^^^^^^^^^^^^

 Since version 7.0 `Twig <https://twig.symfony.com>`__ is a default template engine.
 Please update your modules in order to work with it:

- * Please update to templating-engine agnostic names in all module controllers, e.g.:
+ * Update to templating-engine agnostic names in all module controllers, e.g.:

     .. code::